Materials-Consortia/OPTIMADE/optimade.md

 Many databases allow specific data values to exist for some of the entries, whereas for others, no data value is present.
 This is referred to as the property having an *unknown* value, or equivalently, that the property value is `null`.

-The text in this section describes how the API handles properties that are `null`.
+The text in this section describes how the API handles properties with the value `null`.
-The use of `null` values inside property data structures are described in the definitions of those data structures elsewhere in the specification, see section [6.
+The use of `null` values inside nested property values (such as, e.g., lists or dictionaries) are described in the definitions of those data structures elsewhere in the specification, see section [6.
 Entry List](#h.6).
+For these properties, `null` MAY carry a special meaning.

 REQUIRED properties with an unknown value MUST be returned in the response, unless explicitly left out (e.g., by using `response_fields`, see section [4.4.1.
 URL Query Parameters](#h.4.4.1)).